dkilcy/saltstack-base/states/openstack/DeployWindowsCloudInstance.md

 ```
 ** NOTE: The instance tan take some time to fully spin up after entering ACTIVE status**

-6. Get the Administrator password
+6. Connect to the console and get the Administrator password

 ```
 [root@controller openstack]$ openstack server list